 8. The Applicant must operate a Community Consultative Committee (CCC) for the Mount Owen Complex to the satisfaction of the Secretary.
-This CCC must be operated in general accordance with the Guidelines for Establishing and Operating Community Consultative Committees for Mining Projects (Department of Planning, 2007 or its latest version or replacement).
+This CCC must be operated in general accordance with the Department's Community Consultative Committee Guidelines State Significant Projects (January 2019), or its latest version.